Bayesian optimal experimental design with Wasserstein information criteria: Introduction

-where $\mu$ and $\mu^Y$ are the prior and posterior probability distributions, respectively.
+where $\mu$ and $\mu^Y_\theta$ are the prior and posterior probability distributions of $X$, respectively.
 The Wasserstein distance provides a geometric measure of discrepancy between probability distributions by quantifying the optimal transport cost required to transform one distribution into another.
-Consequently, the expected utility rewards increases in the transport cost associated with updating the posterior from the prior.
-What is more, unlike the KL divergence, Wasserstein distance remains well-defined even for distributions with non-overlapping support, making it particularly useful for the OED task for variety of surrogate or empirical modelling approaches.
+Consequently, the expected utility rewards \textit{increased} transport cost associated with updating the prior to the posterior, averaged over the prior marginal of $Y$.
+Moreover, in contrast with the KL divergence, the Wasserstein distance remain well-defined even for distributions with non-overlapping support, making it particularly useful for OED with a variety of surrogate or empirical modeling approaches.